SOAR: Regression-based LiDAR Relocalization for UAVs: Method

 \section{Method}

-As previously mentioned, SCR-based methods have demonstrated strong performance on ground-vehicle datasets~\cite{SGLoc,RALoc}.
-However, as illustrated in Fig.~\ref{fig_1}, UAVs exhibit more complex flight trajectories, larger azimuthal changes, and greater altitude variations than ground vehicles, which significantly degrade the performance of localization techniques tailored to autonomous driving.

-To address this issue, we propose \method{}, which learns yaw- and altitude-invariant point cloud features through a feature encoder that is more robust to local geometric variations.
-Moreover, to evaluate performance under realistic flight conditions and alleviate the limitations of existing benchmarks, we collect UAVLoc, a large-scale UAV LiDAR dataset with random trajectories and substantial altitude variations within each scene.
+Although SCR-based methods have demonstrated strong performance on ground-vehicle datasets~\cite{SGLoc,RALoc}, as illustrated in Fig.~\ref{fig_1}, UAVs exhibit more complex flight trajectories, larger azimuthal changes, and greater altitude variations than ground vehicles, which significantly degrade the performance of existing localization methods tailored to autonomous driving.
+To address these challenges, we propose \method{}, which is robust to yaw rotation and height variations, enabling precise relocalization in UAV scenarios.
+Moreover, we collect UAVLoc, a large-scale UAV LiDAR dataset, to evaluate performance under realistic scenes and alleviate the limitations of existing benchmarks.

-\textbf{Framework.} Similar to SCR-based vehicle relocalization methods \cite{SGLoc}, we define the overall \method{}~framework as follows.
-Given a query point cloud $P_t \in \mathbb{R}^{N \times 3}$, our objective is to estimate the UAV’s global 6-DoF pose $p$.
-As illustrated in Figure \ref{fig2}, \method{} first learns to regress point-wise correspondences from the raw point cloud to predict its world coordinates $Y$.
-Specifically, this mapping is realized by a learnable model $F$, such that
+\textbf{Framework.} Similar to SCR-based vehicle methods \cite{SGLoc}, we define the overall \method{}~framework as follows.
+Given a query point cloud $\mathbf{P}_t \in \mathbb{R}^{N \times 3}$, we aim to estimate the UAV’s global 6-DoF pose $\mathbf{T}$.
+As shown in Fig. \ref{fig2}, \method{} first learns to regress point-wise correspondences from the raw point cloud to predict its world coordinates $\mathbf{Y}$.
+Then, this mapping is realized by a learnable model $\mathcal{F}$, i.e.

-During inference, we leverage the predicted correspondences ($P_t ,Y$) to estimate the pose.
-We employ RANSAC\cite{RANSAC, add_35} to robustly sample $M$ candidate correspondence sets and solve for the transformation that minimizes the following energy function:
+During inference, we leverage the predicted correspondences ($\mathbf{P}_t ,\mathbf{Y}$) to estimate the pose.
+We employ RANSAC~\cite{RANSAC, add_35} to robustly sample $M$ candidate correspondence sets and solve for the transformation that minimizes the following energy function: